 However, the strength of isoflavones used in the study was 100 times higher than the regular intake of women in the west and ten times higher than Asian women (3).
 This study also states that additional research is needed for a better understanding of the association between soy isoflavones and improved chances of pregnancy, considering the limitations to their study.

-Although studies indicate that the intake of soy isoflavones could increase your chances of conception in some cases, there is no definite study to prove that soy isoflavones alone can increase fertility in women.
+Although studies indicate that the intake of soy isoflavones could increase your chances of conception in some cases, there is no definite study to prove that soy isoflavones alone can improve fertility in women.

 Who Can and Cannot Take Soy Isoflavones?

-Talk to your doctor before you take soy isoflavones as there is no definitive research to back their effectiveness.
+Talk to your doctor before you take soy isoflavones, as there is no definitive research to back their effectiveness.

 - Soy isoflavones are known to mimic the actions of estrogen (a hormone that triggers the cyclic reaction of ovulation).
 So, if you are diagnosed with infertility because of low estrogen, then soy isoflavones could begin the ovulation process.
 However, there is no scientific study to prove this.